WarrenGreen/Udacity-SDC-Behaviorial-Cloning/README.md

 #### 2. Final Model Architecture

 The final model architecture consisted of four conv net layers and 3 fully connected layers with an output layer.
 The 4 convolutional layers have filters in a base2 multiple for tensorflow training optimization.
 The fully connected layers gradually decrease in size until reaching the output layer.
 I included dropouts in the training to avoid overfitting.
+As well, I used ELU activation layer for most hidden layers to add non-linearity and to combat vanishing gradient.
+An advantage of ELU over RELU is that the mean of the activation function is closer to zero which can prompt faster learning.

 #### 3. Creation of the Training Set & Training Process